Easy Homemade Shampoo and Conditioner with Soapnut Powder, Marshmallow Root, and More. Organic, Natural, Plastic-Free Haircare.

-I finally put together an easy homemade shampoo that works for my hair made from soapnut powder (also known as soapberries and reetha).
-I just mix it up before my shower.
+I put together an easy homemade shampoo that works for my hair made from soapnut powder (also known as soapberries and reetha/ritha) and a marshmallow root conditioner.
+I just mix them up before my shower.
 Hair and scalp types vary widely, so you will probably have to experiment with this to get it correct for your type.
-Also, if you have been using store bought shampoo there will most likely be an adjustment period for your scalp and hair.
+(Additionally, I use a shampoo bar occasionally when I’m in a hurry.
+A shampoo bar is also handy for travel.)
+If you have been using store bought shampoo there will most likely be an adjustment period for your scalp and hair.
 In addition, I have never colored my hair, so I don’t know if this works for color treated hair.
 I’m just sharing a recipe that works for me; try it at your own risk!

 The above three ingredients are also available as a set of three in a smaller quantity:

 Add the soapnut, shikakai, and amla powders one scoop at a time.
 Depending on your hair length and thickness, you will have to experiment with the amount.
-One teaspoon to one tablespoon of each.
-I use the biggest portion of soapnut, a little less shikakai, and the least of amla.
+I use 1 1/2 to 2 teaspoons soapnut, 1/2 teaspoon shikakai, and 1/2 teaspoon amla.

-You can add other powders too (I buy Merlion brand) such as their fenugreek powder.
+You can add other powders too such as fenugreek powder.
 I tried that as well, but it wasn’t for my hair.
-You can also use different oils.

 This is a liquid shampoo.
 I squirt it directly on my scalp with one hand and massage it around my scalp at the same time with my other hand.
 I also use this scalp massager to help work it around my scalp.
+(I like that one because it’s solid silicone in one piece, so it’s easy to keep clean: no spaces for water or mold to get in.)
 Since this type of shampoo barely makes suds, the key is working it into your scalp.
 It does clean the scalp and hair; you just have to get used to not having a sudsy shampoo.

 Again, there are different hair types, so you will have to experiment with what works for you.
 These are just the products I personally use and have found the companies to be quality and reputable.
 The babassu oil is like a light coconut oil.
 I switched to using it instead of coconut oil, because it is lighter but similar in quality.
 Coconut oil would make my skin break out when the oil got on my skin from my hair.
 Babassu oil even looks like coconut oil when it’s cold.
 At warmer room temperatures (upper 70s) it is totally liquid.